sammanthp007/Linux-Kernel-Development/1. Introduction to the Linux Kernel/README.md

 > Linux is a Unix-like system, but it is not Unix.That is, although Linux
 > borrows many ideas from Unix and implements the Unix API (as defined by POSIX
 > and the Single Unix Specification), it is not a direct descendant of the Unix
-> source code like other Unix systems.Where desired, it has deviated from the
+> source code like other Unix systems. _Where desired_, it has deviated from the
-> path taken by other implementations, but it has not forsaken the general
+> path taken by other implementations, but it has not **forsaken** the general
 > design goals of Unix or broken standardized application interfaces.